 You’ll work as part of a multidisciplinary service including other child mental health professionals.
 You’ll also work in liaison with other agencies such as schools and social services.

-Child psychiatry is a fascinating specialty which is undersubscribed in comparison to paediatrics, with which it has a large cross-over.
+Child and adolescent psychiatry is a fascinating specialty which is undersubscribed in comparison to paediatrics, with which it has a large cross-over.

-There are increasing opportunities to sub-specialise, and to pursue other career advancing activities, such as teaching or research, as well as your life outside psychiatry.
+There are increasing opportunities to sub-specialise, and to pursue other career-advancing activities, such as teaching or research.